 Even though it is a standard rule of photography now, there are still photographers that make these mistakes.
 If you have your smartphone with you, try and avoid capturing everything at once.
 Every picture is meant to tell a story, the edits are meant to keep the relevant details in and cut off the unnecessary parts.
 Too many edits will end up hurting your story altogether.
 Don’t indulge in editing for editing’s sake.
 There are some select few things you should keep an eye out for in the beginning like blurry objects, color contrasts as well as background images.

 Use the editing process to make sure the lighting in your picture is spot on and that the relevant objects receive the necessary attention.
+Portrait photographer Natalie Chiles Photography suggests using editing software like Lightroom or Photoshop to edit your images.
+This can help to create more consistency in your work, and it can also speed up your overall editing process.

 Another mistake that a lot of people usually make because they overdo it.
 When you retouch a picture, you want to eliminate some elements within the picture that might be interfering with the overall quality of the picture.
 When it comes to editing the face, this includes the sufficient bit of smoothing.
 Once you zoom in, it’s perfectly natural for the skin to not be as smooth as you’d like it to be.
 Take it slow and try and keep the entire smoothing process in line with the original picture.